yinyajun/Details-In-Recommendation/README.md

 >Deep & Cross Network (DCN) keeps the benefits of a DNN model, and beyond that, it introduces a novel cross network that is more efficient in learning certain bounded-degree feature interactions.

 DCN is implemented using customized ``estimator``.
-This high-api is very neat.
+This high-level api in tensorflow is very neat.

 ### EVALUATE METRIC